EirikNess/terraform-azure-appreg-monitoring/README.md

 ```

+### Registration of Resource Provider

+the required resource provider "Microsoft.Communication" will in some cases not be registered when runnig terraform.
+To avoid errors, you may have to either manually register the provider via the Azure Portal or declare it in your condig.

 ## Note

 Inspired by [Use Azure Logic Apps to Notify of Pending AAD Application Client Secrets and Certificate Expirations](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/use-azure-logic-apps-to-notify-of-pending-aad-application-client/ba-p/3014603)